Employer Support Awards

 Each panel member is provided a nomination pack in order to independently score and provide commentary on each individual nomination for that region.

 If there is only a single nomination in any one category, the panel will not afford it any less scrutiny, simply because it is the sole nomination.
-A scoring matrix is used to gauge the strength of all the nominations.
 The panel will also assess the quality of the nomination on its merits, regardless of how many nominations there are within a category.
 If the nomination is not meritorious, it will not be awarded a win.

 For further information on the Employer Support Awards please contact our Regional Engagement team at 1800 DEFENCE or via the contact us page.